Homemade Simple Syrup

 two cinnamon sticks infusing in cinnamon syrup in a saucepan on the stove

-If you’re adding an infusion, like cinnamon sticks or fresh herbs, add them while the mixture cools down so the heat can release the oils.
-If you add them while it is on the heat, the raw ingredients may cook too much.
+1. If you’re adding an herb or spice infusion, like cinnamon sticks or fresh mint, add them while the water heats up and keep them in while the mixture cools down, so the heat can release the oils.

 Storage tips